michaelahli/go-image/README.md

-# Brankas Backend Engineer Qualification Test
+# Backend Engineer Qualification Test

 ## Description
 This application purpose is to simulate image upload process from client side to server side.
 Overall this application can upload image and see metadata saved in database.